ExactTargetDev/ui-candidate-test/README.md

 # ExactTarget UI Candidates
 This is the candaidate test for ExactTarget UI developers.

+## Note
++I have been asked by Experis to submit what I have even though there are portions of this project I am in the process of completing.
+Thank you!

 ## Here are the guidelines for the test:
 + Be sure to read all the bullet points bellow.
 + Fork this repository, do your work, commit early/often with descriptive messages.
 When finished, send a pull request.